janajuwan/ppp-microdebris/README.md

 # ppp-microdebris
-A repository for raw data and code employed in analyses of microdebris from the Dinka Settlement Complex
+A repository to contain raw data and code for analyses of microdebris from the Dinka Settlement Complex

 --- This is a first stub ---